-- Sec.
+- EFFECT Sec.
 3 C Should the discovery occur after a defensive play but prior to the next pitch, the offensive team will have the option of taking the result of the play or having the batter go back up to bat and assume the ball and strike count he had prior to the hit. - D. All players eligible to play in a game must be listed on the line-up card submitted to the umpire.
 The line-up card must list the surname, given name and uniform number of the line-up players in the correct batting order.
 The surname, given name and uniform number of all substitutes must also be listed on the line-up card for each of the participating teams.

-Failure to list a player on the line-up card submitted to the umpire results in the player NOTE: being ineligible to play in the game.
+NOTE: Failure to list a player on the line-up card submitted to the umpire results in the player being ineligible to play in the game.

-- A TEAM must have the required number of players IN UNIFORM and in the dugout before a game can be started.
+- Sec.
+4 A TEAM must have the required number of players IN UNIFORM and in the dugout before a game can be started.
 When a line-up is submitted, all of the starting players must be available as stated above. - Sec.
 5 NO DEFENSIVE PLAYER shall take a position in the batter's line of vision and with deliberate attempt, act unsportsmanlike in any manner in an effort to distract the batter.
 No defensive player can stand closer than 50 feet in fair territory as each pitch is delivered.

 - EFFECT Sec.
-5 The umpire shall first warn the offender, and then eject any player from the game who repeats the offense. - Sec.
+5. It is a delayed dead ball call.
+The pitch will be called a ball if not swung at.
+If the ball is hit the offensive/ manager has the option to accept the obstruction and take the result of the play EXCEPT if the batter reaches first safely, and all proceeding baserunners have advanced at least one base safely, the obstruction will be nullified.
+If the obstruction is nullified, the ball remains alive and in play and there is no option play.
+The umpire shall first warn the offender, and then eject any player from the game who repeats the offense. - Sec.
 6 A PLAYER IS OFFICIALLY IN THE GAME when his name has been entered on the official score sheet.
 After the line-up card and official score sheet have been recognized, any substitutions must be made through the plate umpire, the change has to be acknowledged by the umpire in order to be classified as being officially in the game.
 A substitute may take the place of a player whose name is already entered in the team's batting order.